X-Men Black: Publication history

-The initial announcement from Marvel was only the title and cover of the first issue, featuring Magneto.
-This led to confusion and speculation that it would be an ongoing series starring Magneto.
-Marvel soon clarified that it was intended to be an anthology series.
-Each story had its creative team, but all covers were made by J. Scott Campbell.
+The initial announcement only revealed the title and cover of the first issue, which featured Magneto.
+This led to confusion and speculation that the project would be an ongoing series centered on Magneto.
+Marvel later clarified that X-Men Black was intended to be a weekly anthology-limited series that starring multiple characters.

-Stories
+Issues

 The characters and their respective creative teams were as follows: